LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 :ref:`control_send_to_self_1` (message to *self*) control construct or the
 :ref:`control_call_super_1` super mechanism
 described above do not generate any events.
-The rational behind this distinction is that messages to *self* and *super* calls are only used internally in the definition of methods or to execute additional messages with the same target object (represented by *self*).
+The rationale behind this distinction is that messages to *self* and *super* calls are only used internally in the definition of methods or to execute additional messages with the same target object (represented by *self*).
 In other